-Riders endangering others around them by exceeding the set pace, wobbling, braking abruptly, not calling out obstacles, cars or intentions of slowing down, will be warned.
-Uncooperative riders will be removed from the program.
-Safety is the first and foremost concern of the A-SIG Classic.
+Riders endangering others around them by exceeding the set pace, wobbling, braking abruptly, not calling out obstacles, cars or intentions of slowing down, will be called on it.
+Uncooperative riders will be removed from the A-SIG.
+Safety is the first and foremost concern of the A-SIG.